On generalized Frame-Stewart numbers: Abstract

 For the multi-peg Tower of Hanoi problem with $k \ge 4$ pegs, so far the best solution is obtained by the Stewart's algorithm \cite{Stewart2} based on the the following recurrence relation:

 In this paper, we generalize this recurrence relation to

-for two sequences of arbitrary positive integers $(p_i)_{i \ge 3}$ and $(q_i)_{i \ge 3}$ and we show that the sequence of differences $(\G_k(n)- \G_k(n-1))_{n \ge 1}$ consists of numbers of the form $(\prod_{i=3}^{k}q_i) \cdot (\prod_{i=3}^{k}{p_i}^{\alpha_i})$, with $\alpha_i\ge 0$ for all $i$, lined in the increasing order.
+for two sequences of arbitrary positive integers $(p_i)_{i \ge 3}$ and $(q_i)_{i \ge 3}$ and we show that the sequence of differences $(\G_k(n)- \G_k(n-1))_{n \ge 1}$ consists of numbers of the form $(\prod_{i=3}^{k}q_i) \cdot (\prod_{i=3}^{k}{p_i}^{\alpha_i})$, with $\alpha_i\ge 0$ for all $i$, arranged in nondecreasing order.
 We also apply this result to analyze recurrence relations for the Tower of Hanoi problems on several graphs. \ \textbf{Keywords:} multi-peg Tower of Hanoi, Tower of Hanoi on graphs, Frame-Stewart numbers, generalized Frame-Stewart numbers, recurrence relations, smooth numbers. \ \textbf{MSC2010:} 11A99, 68R05.